-- 11.03 Termination of Service: An employee's continuity of service shall be broken, his/her seniority lost, and his/her employment terminated when: - a) an employee retires, resigns or is discharged (and the discharge is not reversed through the grievance or arbitration procedure); - an employee fails to report to work at the termination of a leave of absence within three (3) working days and fails to provide a satisfactory reason or the employee fails to report for work in accordance with Article 11.07 following recall from layoff without providing a satisfactory reason; - c) an employee is laid off for more than two (2) years; - d) an employee is absent from work for two (2) consecutive days without providing a satisfactory reason. - 11.04 Notice of Termination: Every employee shall give at least two (2) weeks' notice of termination of his/her employment.
-Except in cases of dismissal for cause or of termination during the probationary period, when the Employer terminates the employment of an employee the Employer will give notice in writing to the employee in accordance with the terms of the Employment Standards Act, provided however, the Employer will be at liberty to relieve the terminated employee of the obligation to report to work and perform services in consideration for his/her compensation. - 11.05 Staff Reduction: Whenever the Employer decides it is necessary to reduce staff at one or more of its locations, employees will be laid off in reverse order of seniority by classification at each location affected, provided that those employees remaining are qualified to perform the work required. - 11.05(A) Except in cases where more than two (2) weeks' notice is required by the Employment Standards Act, there shall be two (2) weeks' notice to the affected employees of any layoffs.
-The Employer will provide the Union with two (2) weeks' notice of the layoff and the names of the employees affected.
+- 11.03 Termination of Service: An employee's continuity of service shall be broken, his/her seniority lost, and his/her employment terminated when: - a) an employee retires, resigns or is discharged (and the discharge is not reversed through the grievance or arbitration procedure); - b) an employee fails to report to work at the termination of a leave of absence within three (3) working days and fails to provide a satisfactory reason or the employee fails to report for work in accordance with Article 11.07 following recall from layoff without providing a satisfactory reason; - c) an emloyee is laid off for more than two (2) years; - d) an employee is absent from work for two (2) consecutive days without providing a satisfactory reason. - 11.04 Notice of Termination: Every employee shall give at least two (2) weeks' notice of termination of his/her employment.
+Except in cases of dismissal for cause or of termination during the probationary period, when the Employer terminates the employment of an employee the Employer will give notice in writing to the employee in accordance with the terms of the Employment Standards Act, provided however, the Employer will be at liberty to relieve the terminated employee of the obligation to report to work and perform services in consideration for his/her compensation.